risx3/rishabhnimje.github.io/_posts/2019-10-10-ieee-cis-fraud-detection.md

 pd.options.display.float_format = '{:,.3f}'.format

 # Input data files are available in the "../input/" directory.
-# For example, running this (by clicking run or pressing Shift+Enter) will list all files under the input directory

 import os
 for dirname, _, filenames in os.walk('/kaggle/input'):